mobify/mobifyjs/www/v2/docs/image-resizer.md

 ## Simplified Picture Element

-Mobify.js comes with a `picture` polyfill.
-In combination with the Image Resize API, you can have much simplier `picture` elements.
+Mobify.js comes with a `<picture>` polyfill.
+In combination with the Image Resize API, you can have much simplier `<picture>` elements.
 You also no longer need a &lt;noscript> fallback when using the Resize API (with Capturing).

-The problem with the `picture` element is that using it to specify the same image at different widths can be extremely tedious.
+The problem with the `<picture>` element is that using it to specify the same image at different widths can be extremely tedious.
 Nobody wants to generate 4 versions of every image at all of the possible resolutions, and constantly update those versions in the markup.
-Scaling image widths can be automated. (although the `picture` element is the best solution for art direction).
+Scaling image widths can be automated (although the `<picture>` element is the best solution for art direction).

-To solve this problem, Mobify.js allows for alternate `picture` markup that allows you to specify widths as attributes on `source` elements, instead of specifying a different image for each breakpoint.
+To solve this problem, Mobify.js allows for alternate `<picture>` markup that allows you to specify widths as attributes on `<source>` elements, instead of specifying a different `src` attribute for each breakpoint.

 For example, you could write your element like this: